THE MARINE WATER AQUEDUCT AND OASIS SYSTEM

 As already mentioned, in order to guarantee a more or less constant flow of water through the Marinduct and across the desert, there would be more pipelines in parallel.
 Certainly all this requires stable political conditions in the different countries in which the Marinduct would take place, and the absence of war conflicts.

 But the same can also be said for those happy lands where fresh water abounds, more or less, because even in those countries a war can cause the same great problems.
-And then the Marinduct is not a political project, off course it's architecture, and stop.
+And then the Marinduct is not a political project, off course it's architecture, it's nature created by man, and stop.

 1) Sea water pumping.
 2) Sea water lifting plant.
 3) The Marinducts.